APPLICATIONS NOW CLOSED FOR 2016

 Code-cracking and machine translation have an intimately tied history.
 The first job of proto-computers was to crack military codes, and the idea arose soon afterwards of treating foreign language as a code for English.
 We have several investigations planned, inspired by results we have recently reported: (1) cracking of the Copiale cipher (see also here and here), (2) discoveries concerning the Voynich manuscript, and (3) the training of a statistical machine translation system without the need for parallel data.

 8. Creative Language

 In the not-too-distant future, stories, poems, songs, and advertisements will be written by machines and human-machine collaborations.
 We are starting down this path now (for example, see here and here), and there are many research avenues to pursue.

 USC/ISI is an academic research institute that is part of USC's Viterbi School of Engineering; many USC/ISI scientists hold research faculty positions in the computer science department.
 The Natural Language Group is part of USC/ISI's Intelligent Systems Division which carries out a wide range of artificial intelligence research.

 USC/ISI is located in Marina del Rey on the Southern California coast, an excellent location convenient to beaches, restaurants, boating, bike paths, and shopping.
 Note: we are not located on the main campus of USC, which is near downtown LA.

 Past InternsOur summer program is well established!
 Past students are listed below.
-People really loved this place -- seven of them (marked with a *) interned twice, and seven of them (marked with a ^) joined ISI eventually (as a PhD student, visiting PhD student, or research scientist).
+People like this place -- several (marked with a *) interned twice, and several (marked with a ^) joined ISI eventually (as a PhD student, visiting PhD student, or research scientist).

 2012: Jacob Andreas (Columbia), Daniel Bauer (Columbia), Karl Moritz Hermann (Oxford), Bevan Jones (Edinburgh/Macquarrie), Nathan Schneider (CMU), Ada Wan (CUNY).